 On your journey to starting your family, you may decide that adoption as an option appeals to you.
-Even if you already have children and are looking to add your family, adoption could be the right course for you.
+Even if you already have children and are looking to add your family, adoption could be the right path for you.

-For all couples who have difficulty conceiving, adoption is usually one of the first options presented to them before they begin any kind of fertility treatments, but for more and couples, they are choosing to adopt a child whether or not they could have children biologically.
-Maybe it’s the wave of celebrities adopting children influencing them, but for some couples, they decide that they’d rather share their homes and hearts with children whose birth parents either cannot, or do not wish to raise them.
+For all couples who have difficulty conceiving, adoption is usually one of the first options presented to them before they begin any kind of fertility treatments, but for more and more couples, they are choosing to adopt a child whether or not they could have children biologically.
+Maybe it’s the wave of celebrities adopting children influencing them, but for some couples, they decide that they’d rather share their homes and hearts with children whose birth parents either cannot or do not wish to raise them.

 While the process is certainly not an easy one, navigating the red tape, not to mention emotional upheaval is well worth it for those who decide to open their homes to a child, even one from another country.

-As with every journey, there is the all important first step that will put you on the road to adoption.
+As with every journey, there is the all-important first step that will put you on the road to adoption.
 So where do you start?
 What are the steps you need to take to open your home and heart to a child that you decide to raise as your own?
 How do you prepare yourself and your family for this new addition?

 Of course, you have to make sure that if you are married, that both you and your spouse are on the same page in regards to this life long commitment.
 Make sure that you both understand how your lives will change and if you don’t already have children, how the presence of a child and needs of that child will impact every decision the two of you make until that child grows into adulthood.
 You have to be sure that you are able to provide this new child with all its material and emotional needs.